Rising-Stars-by-Sunshine/CS206_Jiaqi/Advance_CSECON /Readme.md

 To solve the pain points, I propose to input the large language model that is deeply learned and familiar with the platform coding language into oTree.
 The article introducing a potential alternative to oTree, which was proposed by Aitharaju(2016), inspired me a lot.
 He mentioned Choice Flow, a platform that uses cloud-based data and automatically tracks user data and interaction data such as clicking time and behaviors that better help researchers manage and analyze.
 Instead of coding to design complex games, researchers only need to input storylines and discount strategies to imitate and observe participants' behaviors.

 ![CHOICEFLOW](Graphs/CHOICEFLOW.jpg)

+*Figure 2-Choiceflow information*

+Although we can currently try to use ChatGPT to help us generate some advice or basic coding to operate the platform, it also requires users to have a deep understanding of the platform and input correct phrases and requirements to fulfill their needs.
+However, inputting a deep learning AI that is familiar with the platform rules would create a different condition, that users only need to create their expectations, even without a coding background, can the AI help them generate an appropriate environment to run their experiments with outcomes.